asappresearch/slue-toolkit/_sources/how-to-submit.md

 ## Submission format

-in .tsv format, prepare 4 columns as in below example.
-Please specify none, if the prediction is not exist (for example, Voxpopuli is for ASR and NER, it needs `id`, `pred_text`, `pred_ner` columns, and all entities in `pred_sentiment` should be `none`
+in .tsv format, prepare 4 columns as in the below example.
+Please specify none, if the prediction does not exist (for example, Voxpopuli is for ASR and NER, it needs `id`, `pred_text`, `pred_ner` columns, and all entities in `pred_sentiment` should be `none`

 ````
 id	pred_text	pred_ner	pred_sentiment